martinescardo/ExactRealNumberComputationInHaskell/README.md

 ```
 Actually the last equation doesn't need the last arguments to be
 equal: it is enough they represent the same number, and the result
 will be (a third) representation of that number.
-Sorry for being
-sloppy.

 I called this the "pseudo-parallel conditional" in [a 1998 publication](https://www.sciencedirect.com/science/article/pii/S1571066105802142).